yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 ```

 The final _[ConstantTransformer](#ConstantTransformer)_ causes an exception during deserialization (after our payload executes).
 You may want it like
 this.
-But if you want to page load successfully in some cases, the exception is not desirable.
+But if you want the page to load successfully in some cases, the exception is not desirable.
 The upper gadget layer expects a Set
 object (gets Integer - exception).
-To avoid the exception the last chain should create a set instance:
+To avoid the exception, the last chain should create a set instance:

 ```java
 new ConstantTransformer(java.util.HashSet.class),